NiallBunting/niallbunting.github.io/_posts/2020-01-10-spring-kafka-scram-setup.markdown

 For the reference of options search kafka in the [spring reference][springref].

-### The Code
+### The Solution

+This is an example using the solution I created.
 Spring-kafka can be imported via Gradle or Maven (the following examples use: 2.1.6).

 The `application.yml` is the most important step as it defines the configuration to spring, such as were to connect.
 The rest is the boilerplate code that listens to the events.

+This uses an inline `sasl.jaas.config` this however can also be moved to external JASS config file, to allow the username and password to be stored outside the config.

 #### application.yml